wmeira/gothongames/README.md

 Final exercise from "Learn Python 3 the Hard Way" (Zed Shaw).

-Simple storytelling game with the purpose of learning Pythom and Flask framework.
+Simple storytelling game with the purpose of learning Python and Flask framework.